 Dorpers are bred for meat and they shed their wool.
 As the Mundoo Island Station sheep feed on pasture with a salt encrustation, due to the proximity to the sea, the flavour of the meat is magnificent.
 The wool falls off the sheep as it sheds and is left to decompose in the paddocks.

-Mundoo Island Station cattle, Dorper sheep and unbroken stock horses are available for purchase at various times of the year.
+Mundoo Island Station cattle, Dorper sheep and unbroken or green-broken stock horses are available for purchase at various times of the year.

 Contact Mundoo Island Station with your enquiry.